NansenHo/language-learning/Grammar/Tenses.md

 Because we always know what's going to happen in the future, that future simple is often used for predictions and promises.

+We can't use future simple for a future plan.
+The present continuous is the better and more natural choice.

 - Starting the 15th of January, I **will wake up** at 6 a.m. every morning.
 - I **will not wake up** at 6 a.m. every morning.
 - **Will** you **wake up** at 6 a.m. every morning?